Before we get down to the Lent prayers for 2023, let’s understand the history and importance of Lent in Christianity.

 For you are our maker and our redeemer, our help, our comfort, our trust, our hope; praise and glory be to you now and forever.

-10) Lent prayer for Complete Surrender to the Lord from James 4: 7-10
+10) Prayer for Complete Surrender to the Lord from James 4: 7-10

 So submit yourselves to God.
 Resist the devil, and he will flee from you.
 8 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you of two minds.
 9 Begin to lament, to mourn, to weep.
 Let your laughter be turned into mourning and your joy into dejection.
 10 Humble yourselves before the Lord and he will exalt you.